Abraham Pais: Early life

 Pais was born in Amsterdam, the first child of middle-class Dutch-Jewish parents.
 His father, Isaiah "Jacques" Pais, was the descendant of Sephardic Jewish immigrants from Portugal to the Low Countries around the beginning of the 17th century.
 His mother, Kaatje "Cato" van Kleeff, was the daughter of an Ashkenazi Jewish diamond cutter.
 His parents met while studying to become elementary-school teachers.
 They both taught school until his mother quit when they married on December 2, 1916.
 His only sibling, Annie, was born on November 1, 1920.
 During Pais's childhood his father was a principal of both a secular school and a Hebrew school.

 Pais was a bright student and a voracious reader during his early education and said he had a happy childhood and felt integrated in Dutch society.
-At age twelve he passed examinations to enter a higher burgher school and attended a school in Amsterdam with a five-year curriculum of basic subjects.
+At age twelve he passed examinations to enter a Hogere Burgerschool and attended a school in Amsterdam with a five-year curriculum of basic subjects.
 He passed his final examinations as number one in his class.
 He graduated with a working knowledge of English, French, and German.